pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 ```

 Parameters:
-- channels (Type: NSArray): Channels to remove.
-If empty list is passed, the whole channel group will be removed.
+- channels (NSArray): Channel names to remove.
+If empty list passed whole channel group will be removed.
-- group (Type: NSString): Group to remove channels from.
+- group (NSString): Group from which to remove channels.
-- block (Type: PNChannelGroupChangeCompletionBlock): Completion block with request status.
+- block (PNChannelGroupChangeCompletionBlock): Completion block with request status.

 ### Sample code